Sergio Agüero: 2020–21: Final season, European finalist

 After several weeks on the sidelines due to a meniscus injury, Agüero returned to action on 17 October 2020 in a 1–0 victory against Arsenal at the Etihad Stadium.
 On 21 October, he scored his first goal of the season in a 3–1 win over Porto in the 2020–21 UEFA Champions League.
 On 13 March 2021, Agüero scored his first league goal since January 2020 in a 3–0 away win against Fulham.
 On 29 March 2021, City announced that Agüero would leave the club at the end of the season following the expiry of his contract.
 On 23 May, on his final league appearance for the club, Agüero came off the bench to score twice in an eventual 5–0 home win over Everton, as City celebrated their Premier League title victory on the last matchday of the season; his brace saw him reach 184 league goals in 275 appearances, breaking Wayne Rooney's record for most Premier League goals for a single club.
-In total, Agüero managed 260 goals for City in 389 appearances.
-On 29 May, he played his last match for the club after he came on as substitute in the second half, in a 1–0 loss against Chelsea in the Champions League Final.
+On 29 May, he played his last match for the club after he came on as substitute in the second half, in a 1–0 loss against Chelsea in the Champions League final, where he was seen crying at the end, having failed to win the Champions League in his final game with City.
+In total, Agüero managed 260 goals for City in 390 appearances.

 Barcelona and retirement

 On 31 May 2021, Agüero agreed to sign for La Liga club Barcelona on a two-year contract starting 1 July, with a buyout clause set at €100 million.

-On 17 October, he made his debut when he came off the bench in a 3–1 home win against Valencia.
+On 17 October, he debuted as a substitute in a 3–1 home victory against Valencia.
 In his first El Clásico appearance on 24 October, Agüero came on as a substitute in the 77th minute, scoring his first goal for the club in the last minute of play of a 2–1 home defeat to Real Madrid.
-Seven days later, he was taken to hospital with chest discomfort diagnosed as cardiac arrhythmia during an eventual 1–1 home draw against Alavés.
-It was reported in November 2021 that he would be out of action for at least three months, but on 15 December 2021 Agüero announced his retirement from football on the advice of doctors, and thanked the teams he had played for.
+One week later, he was taken to hospital with chest discomfort diagnosed as cardiac arrhythmia during an eventual 1–1 home draw against Alavés.
+It was reported in November that he would be out of action for at least three months, but on 15 December, Agüero announced his retirement from football on the advice of doctors, and thanked the teams he had played for.